charbroadley/portfolio/my_notes.md

 ##TO DO
-1. Reserach & add React Routes - scrolling down to correct section, not different pages
+1. Fix link to linkedin
-2. Write up project information
+2. Reserach & add React Routes - scrolling down to correct section, not different pages
-3. Work more on projects
+3. Write up project information
-4. Change react favicon
+4. Work more on projects

 ## ABOUT ME